alpop/Arduino-UNO-R3-based-LC-meter/README.md

    https://www.arduino.cc/en/Tutorial/CapacitanceMeter

-   5. Mode selection is an original code.
+   5. Mode selection is an original circuit and code.